zackria/fullstackdeveloper/13 Capstone Project/Magic 8 Ball/alexa_Java/README.md

 * Step 7 Start from Scratch
 * Step 8 Create Skill
 * Step 9 Invocations
-* Step 10 Skill Invocation Name as "Magic 8 Ball" & Save Model
+* Step 10 Skill Invocation Name as "magic eight ball helper" & Save Model
 * Step 11 Json editor, use the magic8ball_intent_schema.json & Save Model
 * Step 12 Select EndPoint and copy skill id to MagicEBallStreamHandler.java
 * Step 13 use the following command in the terminal or console to create the maven build